bradsmialek/code-401-python-prework/prework-editor.md

   - This package will dictate code style based on a `.editorconfig` file which we will review during our first day of class.

 Please read (participate at your discretion) the following tutorial: [VS Code Python Tutorial](https://code.visualstudio.com/docs/python/python-tutorial){:target="_blank"}.
+  - _IMPORTANT NOTE: Do not install Anaconda.
+Just skip those references, and follow the OS-based installations for this tutorial._

 ## Submitting Your Work